History of Bubba Wallace in Timeline

 On October 26, 2013, Wallace became the first African-American driver to win in one of NASCAR's national series since 1963, winning the Camping World Truck Series Kroger 200 at Martinsville Speedway.

-On December 8, 2014, Wallace announced he had been granted his request to leave Joe Gibbs Racing after the team struggled to find sponsorship.
+On December 8, 2014, Wallace announced his departure from Joe Gibbs Racing after struggling to find sponsorship, to seek other opportunities.

 2014: Full-Time Return to Camping World Truck Series

-In 2014, Wallace returned to the Camping World Truck Series full-time in the No. 54.
-He won the Drivin' for Linemen 200 at Gateway Motorsports Park and the Mudsummer Classic at Eldora Speedway, finishing third in points.
+In 2014, Wallace returned to the Camping World Truck Series full-time.
+In June, Wallace won the Drivin' for Linemen 200 at Gateway Motorsports Park.
+He won the Mudsummer Classic at Eldora Speedway and the Kroger 200 at Martinsville, dedicating the latter to Wendell Scott.
+He won the season finale at Homestead Miami Speedway, finishing third in points.

 In 2014, Wallace returned to the Nationwide Series for Joe Gibbs Racing.
-In May, he started at Talladega Superspeedway and finished 34th.
-In July, he ran at Daytona with Coca-Cola's "Share a Coke" campaign sponsoring, finishing 7th.
+In May, at Talladega Superspeedway he finished 34th.
+In July at Daytona with Coca-Cola's "Share a Coke" campaign sponsoring, he finished 7th.

 On January 28, 2015, at NASCAR Media Day, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang.

-In 2015, after photographs emerged of the Charleston church shooter with the Confederate flag, NASCAR began asking fans not to display the flag at its races.
+In 2015, after the publication of photographs showing the white man who killed nine black churchgoers in Charleston, South Carolina, posing with the Confederate Flag, NASCAR began asking fans not to display the flag at its races.

-On June 5, 2017, Richard Petty Motorsports announced plans for Wallace to drive the team's No. 43 Ford in the Cup Series, replacing the injured Aric Almirola.
-This made Wallace the first African-American to race in the Cup Series since Bill Lester in 2006.
+On June 5, 2017, Richard Petty Motorsports announced that Wallace would drive the team's No. 43 Ford in place of the injured Aric Almirola, making Wallace the first African-American to race in the Cup Series since Bill Lester in 2006.

-On October 25, 2017, Wallace was officially introduced as the new driver of the No. 43 for Richard Petty Motorsports, marking his full-time Cup ride since Wendell Scott in 1971.
+On October 25, 2017, Wallace was officially introduced as the new driver of the No. 43 for Richard Petty Motorsports.
+He is the first African-American driver to have a full-time Cup ride since Wendell Scott in 1971.

 2017: Voice Acting in Cars 3